chairkb/ormi/README.md

 ## Quick Start

-1. Install Postgres and create a database name 'stormi' using 'postgres' user and 'abc1234' password.
+1. Install Postgres and create a database name 'ormi' using 'postgres' user and 'abc1234' password.

 2. Install Java and Maven if you do not have them.